JGeek00/passcard_hub_flutter/README.md

 # PassCard Hub

-A easy and simple manager for PassBook digital cards and passes.
+An easy and simple manager for PassBook digital cards and passes.

 ### PassCard Hub is available on Google Play!
 [Download it from here](https://play.google.com/store/apps/details?id=com.jgeek00.passcardhub)